 Child Support - All child support orders will contain a provision for the allocation of health care expenses and child-care costs.
 The amount of support is based on the combined incomes of both parents, less the amount of pre-existing support obligations, and will be divided proportionately between the parents based on their adjusted gross incomes.
 The level of child support is based on the number of children using the Kentucky child support tables, but will be no less than $60 a month.

 In split custody arrangements, support is calculated preparing the support worksheet for each parent based on the number of children born of the marriage who reside in each separate household.
 After the base calculations are made, the parent with the greater amount of support obligation pays the difference to the other parent.

-Child support may be modified if a change in circumstances would results in a 15% or greater change in the amount of support due each month.
+Child support may be modified if a change in circumstances would result in a 15% or greater change in the amount of support due each month.
 For support orders less than a year old, the presumptive material change is 25%.
 Child support ends when a child turns eighteen or completes high school, but ends when the child turns 19.
 Support for a disabled child is extended until age 21.
-The obligation to pay child support may also be terminated if the child becomes emancipated due an emancipation order.
+The obligation to pay child support may also be terminated if the child becomes emancipated due to an emancipation order.

-You've made the hard decision to end your marriage, but unfortunately don't have the money to hire a lawyer.
+You've made the hard decision to end your marriage, but unfortunately, don't have the money to hire a lawyer.
 If the two of you can agree on everything, and the property division in fairly simple, you can complete all the paperwork and file everything yourself.
 And the easiest way to go about this is by using reputable online service like 3stepDivorce.
-They offer you the ability complete the required court forms which address all the issues of your divorce and you'll get step-by-step filing procedures.
+They offer you the ability to complete the required court forms which address all the issues of your divorce and you'll get step-by-step filing procedures.
 This system takes the hassle out of doing your own divorce by providing you with everything you need from start to finish.
 Find out more about this KY online divorce service.